 Signs of Christ’s Presence.
 Beauties of the Truth.
 Volume 3, Number 1, February 1992

-Chapter by chapter studies in the Book of Daniel at www.2043ad.com
+A chapter by chapter studies of the Book of Daniel in the “Journal” section at www.2043ad.com

 Free Booklet titled: “I Will Come Again – John 14:3”